 Just like humans, dogs…

 - Sleep a lot less if they are anxious or stressed.
-A dog will have a much better night (or day!) sleep if he is feeling relaxed and happy.
+Anxiety and stress are not only human enemies.
+A dog will also have a much better night (or day!) sleep if he is feeling relaxed and happy.
+You can try our Hemp Calming Treats which will naturally and gently calm your dog down by reducing nervousness and anxiety.

 - Experience a deeper sleep if they are physically worn out.
-Make sure to provide them with challenging walking routines so they can sleep better.
+Make sure to provide them with challenging walking routines and physical and brain games so they can sleep better.